The "New Doctoral Program Timeline for Cohorts 2017 Forward" and "Current Doctoral Program Overview" offers a snapshot overview of the program.

 The abstract has two purposes:

-to provide a focal point for the Oral Examination
+To provide a focal point for the Oral Examination.

-The Oral Examination may engage the Written Examination, but will give priority to the dissertation project, as represented both in the Preliminary Dissertation Abstract and in the student's development of research priorities during preparation for and completion of the Written Examination.
+The Oral Examination may engage the Written Examination, but will give priority to the Dissertation project, as represented in the Preliminary Dissertation Abstract and in the student's development of research priorities during preparation for an completion of the Written Examination.
 The Oral Examination will thus accelerate momentum toward the Final Dissertation Proposal and toward the Dissertation itself.

 Each student will meet with her or his committee members after the Written Examination has been graded, and will discuss any issues or problems related to the exam.
 All such discussions must take place before the Oral Examination.

-If committee members do not find these discussions satisfactory, they may decide, as a group, not to let the Oral Examination go forward.
+If Committee Members do not find these discussions satisfactory, they may decide, as a group, not to let the Oral Examination go forward.
 If this occurs, the student must petition to take the exam at a later date, by which date the student must obtain the committee members’ consent to proceed.
 The date will be specified in the petition, and the petition must be approved by the exam committee and by the Graduate Committee.
-If the student does not take and pass the exam by the set date, the department will allow one retake of the Oral Examination before the student loses her or his standing in the graduate program (see below).
+If the student does not take and pass the exam by the set date, the Department will allow one retake of the Oral Examination before the student loses her or his standing in the Graduate Program (see below).